 Anatomy of Distal Humerus

 The elbow has the capacity to flex and extend within the sagittal plane and also to rotate around a single axis.
-Elbow joint consists of three different articulations, as follows:
+The Elbow joint consists of three different articulations, as follows:

 - Radiocapitellar joint